-The Company adopted the provisions of, and accounts for stock-based compensation in accordance with, SFAS No. 123(R), "Share-Based Payment," and related pronouncements ("SFAS 123(R)"), during the first quarter of fiscal 2006.
+On January 1, 2006, the Company adopted the provisions of, and accounts for stock-based compensation in accordance with, SFAS No. 123(R), "Share-Based Payment," and related pronouncements ("SFAS 123(R)").
 The Company elected the modified-prospective method, under which prior periods are not revised for comparative purposes.
 Under the fair value recognition provisions of this statement, stock-based compensation cost is measured at the grant date for all stock-based awards made to employees and directors based on the fair value of the award using an option-pricing model and is recognized as expense over the requisite service period, which is generally the vesting period.
 The Company has three types of equity awards or plans, which have been impacted by SFAS 123(R): (i) stock options, (ii) restricted stock with both a service and market price condition and (iii) an employee stock purchase plan ("ESPP").
 SFAS 123(R) supersedes the Company's previous accounting under Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees," ("APB 25") for periods beginning in fiscal year 2006.
 In March 2005, the SEC issued Staff Accounting Bulletin No. 107 ("SAB 107") providing supplemental implementation guidance for SFAS 123(R).
 The Company has applied the provisions of SAB 107 in its adoption of SFAS 123(R).
-As a result of the Company's adoption of SFAS 123(R), the Company recorded stock-based compensation expense of \$7,758,000 for the three months ended March 31, 2006.
-For the three months ended March 31, 2005, the Company recorded stock-based compensation expense in accordance with APB 25 of \$2,444,000.